sushantk08/scraper-entity-resolution/README.md

 # Resilient scraper -> entity resolution pipeline

-Scrapes a book catalogue, types and validates the result, loads it into a normalised database, then matches records that refer to the same thing - across two dirty copies of the scraped data, and across two real retailer catalogues from a published benchmark - with every claim below measured rather than asserted, including the measurements that came out against me.
+Scrapes a book catalogue, types and validates the result, loads it into a normalised database, matches records that refer to the same thing - across two dirty copies of the scraped data, and across two real retailer catalogues from a published benchmark - and resolves the accepted pairs into entities, with every claim below measured rather than asserted, including the measurements that came out against me.

 Python, BeautifulSoup, Selenium, pandas, scikit-learn, SQLite, pytest.
 40 tests, all offline.